juliomaroto/BITCOIN-FeedHandler/README.md

 # BTC FeedHandler
+# Development phase (PERFORMANCE COULD NOT TO BE PERFECT AT A PRODUCTION ENVIRONMENT AS YOU COULD EXPECT)

 Bitcoin Feedhandler

 You can find exchange configuration in "conf/app.properties" path.
 This component has the ability of handling Bitcoin exchanges feed and serve it through a AMQP based queue system: